xav335/frenchenglishservices/wp-content/plugins/google-sitemap-plugin/readme.txt

 = How can I use this plugin? =

 After opening the plugin settings page your Sitemap file will be created automatically.
 If you already have a Sitemap file and do not want to change it, just do not check off the field "I want to create a new sitemap file".
 If you do not want a Sitemap file to be added to Google Webmaster Tools automatically, just follow the brief instruction.
-In another case you should enter your login and password and choose the necessary action.
+In another case you should authorize via your Google Account and choose the necessary action.
-In order to add a path to your sitemap file in robots.txt you do not need to enter login and password, you should just select the necessary field and click "Update button".
+In order to add a path to your sitemap file in robots.txt you do not need to authorize via your Google Account, you should just select the necessary field and click "Save Changes" button.
 If you're using multisiting, the plugin does not allow to add a sitemap to robots.txt

 = How to create sitemap.xml file? =